 A commercial artist draws or paints images that are used in a variety of ways.
-The field includes jobs in interior designer, product design, illustration, police or forensics and cartoon or comic book design.
+The field includes jobs in interior designer, product design, illustration, police or forensics, and cartoon or comic book design.

 A game designer influences the look of a game.
 They illustrate the characters and landscapes that bring the game to life.
-They also weight in on sound, music and special effects.
+They also weigh in on sound, music and special effects.
 A game developer is a computer programmer who makes sure the interface and user experience runs smoothly and is free from errors.

 Interactive media designer

 These highly skilled professionals develop multimedia web graphics, animation for electronic devices and applications for smartphones and tablets.
 Advertising agencies, publishing houses, design firms and universities all employ these professionals.

 Engaging museum exhibitions display art, cultural artifacts, historical documents and/or photography.
 To help draw people in, exhibition designers use skills in graphic design, interior design, typography, color, user experience and illustration.